minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 One of the hypotheses stated in @hypothesis is that the effect of pro and anti-environmental campaign contributions, if statistically significant, would be minimal.
 As visible from the regression outputs in the appendix, this was not the case.
-From using control variables to state and year fixed effects in the LPM with all representatives, the campaign contributions from environmental sources and non environmental sources were highly significant.
+Using control variables to state and year fixed effects in the LPM with all representatives, the campaign contributions from environmental sources and non-environmental sources were highly significant.

 // LPM all representatives with control variables & log transformed The most generous LPM shown in as the first model in @main_models, which